jmnarloch/request-correlation-spring-cloud-starter/README.md

 ## Properties

-You can configure fallowing options:
+You can configure following options:

 ```
 request.correlation.header-name=X-Request-Id # sets the header name to be used for request identification (X-Request-Id by default)